-The normal channel is to send an email to the host using the simple nomination form at this site.
+The usual channel is to use the simple nomination form at this site.
 Individual hosts may provide additional options.
 Please ensure you include the full URL of the post you are nominating, and ideally the post title and blog name.

-The latest History Carnival is up at the Junto Blog.
-Enjoy!
+The latest History Carnival is up at Art and Architecture, Mainly